heroku/minitel/Readme.md

 client.notify_user(user_uuid: '...', title: 'Here is your invoice', body: 'You owe us 65k.')
 # => {"id"=>"uuid of message"}

-# add folloup to a previous notificaiton
+# add folloup to a previous notification
 client.add_followup(message_uuid: '...', body: 'here are even more details')
 ```